 Have sufficient food and drinks on hand for all of the guests.
 Just because a mom-to-be isn't drinking, that doesn't necessarily mean others should avoid alcohol.
 But do keep the couple's food and drink preferences in mind.
 Finally, pick a theme that appeals to both expecting parents.

 A Trivia Game About the Parents-to-Be

 Party games can be one of the best parts of a co-ed baby shower.
 The games often revolve around new parenting challenges or how well the guests know the parents-to-be.
 They are easy to set up and should make everyone feel included.

-For a simple and entertaining game, enlist all of the guests and the parents-to-be to play baby shower trivia.
+For a simple and entertaining activity, enlist all of the guests and the parents-to-be to play baby shower trivia game.
 Prior to the party, the host should come up with a list of parenting-related questions geared toward the expecting couple and have the couple write down their answers.
 Then, distribute copies of the questions to all of the guests at the shower.

 After everyone has had a chance to consider their answers, the host should read the questions out loud and ask everyone to call out their guesses.
 Each guest earns a point when their answer matches what the couple said; the person with the most points after all of the questions are answered wins.
 For some extra fun, provide the winner with a gag gift.